Butternut Squash and Sage Risotto

 - 30 g pine nuts to serve

-Stir the sage, butternut squash, Parmesan and mozzarella into the risotto.
+- Stir the sage, butternut squash and parmesan into the risotto.
 Turn the heat off, leave the pan on the heat, and let the cheese melt.
 Season, to taste, with salt and pepper.